 The following precautions while cleaning your baby’s tongue can help avoid any injury to the baby.

-- Try using a clean washcloth piece for your baby’s mouth to avoid the risk of any infection.
+- Try using a clean and soft cloth piece (wash cloth) for your baby’s mouth to avoid the risk of any infection and ensure gentle cleaning.

 - Keep your nails short and clean to avoid any injury to the baby’s delicate tissues.